 This ruling class minority rises to vie with the larger community as society’s main focus.
 Once the individual cared for the community when they cared about themselves.
 But under the minority of the ruling class they are dedicated to its upkeep, sometimes knowingly, most of the time not.
 Every individual that does not challenge the established order contributes to it.
 All of which is guided by the Supreme Executive, the great spirit of the ruling class.

-The common characteristics of all ruling class societies:
+The common features of all ruling class societies:

 The Minority – The ruling class is always the minority group in society.
 Its interests are the opposite of the those of its much bigger masses, and dependent on their exploitation.
 On the other hand, a healthy ruling class society is sustained by the masses’ resistance to the their superiors.